Lomztein/Moduthulhu/README.md

 * Server Messages, a module that sends various messages to chat on certain events!
 * Command Root, a module that implements my [Advanced Discord Commands](https://github.com/Lomztein/Advanced-Discord-Commands) library.
 It should act as a base for any other command-using module.
+* Standard Commands, a simple module that adds all standard commands from the arorementioned library.

 ## Creating new modules